cirquit/cpp-template/README.md

 Changes to the configuration can be done by editing `.clang-tidy` in the parent directory or by changing the `clang-tidy` flags used in the `CMakeLists.txt` file.
 See `clang-tidy-X.X -help` for more help.

 #### Clang-Format
-There's an additional target for formatting the source files called `tidy-my-code`.
+There's an additional target for formatting the source files called `format-my-code`.
-Each time `make tidy-my-code` is built, the respective source files are formatted.
+Each time `make format-my-code` is built, the respective source files are formatted.
 The target files to be formatted are defined in this call:
 ```cmake
 add_sources(src/*.cpp library/*.h tests/*.cpp)
 ```